civictechdc/rent-stabilization/analysis.md

 This analysis evaluates how a change in rent stabilization policy would affect rental properties in the District.

-For more background, see see this project's [README](README.md).
+For more background, see this project's [README](README.md).

 ## Methodology

 Our analysis is based on the [Computer Assisted Mass Appraisal (CAMA) database](http://opendata.dc.gov/datasets?q=cama&sort_by=relevance) which is a database of properties, created primarily by the District government for tax assessment purposes.
+The dataset was downloaded on August 17, 2016.

 The CAMA dataset, in combination with [real property use codes](http://opendata.dc.gov/datasets/9d8e09cb7403445ca8b4354cac6ae776_54) ([PDF](http://otr.cfo.dc.gov/sites/default/files/dc/sites/otr/publication/attachments/Use%20codes.pdf)) assigned by the District, tells us: